VictorPuglieseManotas/Research/README.md

-# Research
-This repository includes the articles and products as a result of research activities.
+# Experimental and Numerical Studies on the Drift Velocity of two-phase Gas and High-Viscosity-Liquid Slug Flow in Pipelines